alciamoncrieffe/Dermatologist--Udacity/README.md

 All three of the above teams increased the number of images in the training set with additional data sources.
 If you'd like to expand your training set, you are encouraged to begin with the ISIC Archive.

 #### Data Loaders
-Initial training data transformations include a RandomHorizontalFlip and RandomRotation(30), since there is no constant orientation of a melanoma.
+I used the below training data transformations, including a RandomHorizontalFlip and RandomRotation(30), since there is no constant orientation of a melanoma.

                             transforms.RandomRotation(30),
                             transforms.RandomHorizontalFlip(),